 Catch the Florence–Poggibonsi bus at the bus depot in Via Santa Caterina da Siena 15, adjacent to the Santa Maria Novella train station – to the left, if you’re outside facing the station.
 When purchasing tickets, look for BusItalia Nord Line 131 Florence–Siena.
 These buses run every hour or so Monday through Saturday, and with lesser frequency on Sundays and holidays.
 Tickets can be purchased on the day of travel.

 The trip from Florence to Poggibonsi takes about 50 minutes, after which you’ll need to get off of that bus and onto Bus 130 San Gimignano-Siena.
 The wait time between buses is generally around 15 minutes, and then it’s another 25 minutes of bus travel from Poggibonsi to San Gimignano.

-Due to the 90 minute journey, it’s a good idea to plan to leave Florence early in the morning.
-You can check the schedule at the bus station the day before, or consult the Busfox online timetable to plan your trip.
+Due to the 90 minute journey, it’s a good idea to plan to leave Florence early in the morning (and check the schedule at the bus station the day before).

 Day Trip to San Gimignano

 Most attractions in San Gimignano are near the Piazza della Cisterna, the triangle-shaped main “square” that takes its name from the cistern at its heart, built in the mid-14th century.
 This is the piazza on a Monday during the low season.
 Catching the piazza this empty is a rare occasion.